 Even though you may not be a runner, you still need a decent pair of athletic shoes for any exercise or even just for walking and if you have a son, you know boys go through sneakers like water.
 I’m not a runner but I was due for a new pair of athletic shoes and needed some help finding the right pair.
 I hit my local “runner type” store to enlist the assistance of a professional to find a pair the fit properly.
 I figured out what I needed and purchased my new shoes.
 Now the question, what do I do with the old shoes?
 I could donate them but what if they have holes in them or barely any tread left?
 Can they still be used?
 Surely there was some way to re-use old shoes.

 If your clothes or shoes are in gently worn condition, you may be able to sell them yourself or to a consignment shop, either in your town or online.
 I am a far cry from a trendy fashionista so by the time I’m ready to part with clothes or shoes, they are generally no longer the latest style.
-Most consignment shops require that your clothes are only a year or two old, if that.
+Most consignment shops require that your clothes are only a year or two old if that.
 Last year I discovered ThredUp.
 If you haven’t come across this company, you must check it out.
 It’s basically an online second-hand shop.
 I needed a cocktail type dress for an event but since I was only going to wear it once, I didn’t want to spend much money.
 ThredUp was the perfect solution.
-They have fashionable merchandise at great prices and a 14 day return policy.
+They have fashionable merchandise at great prices and a 14-day return policy.
+You can read more about my experience with ThredUp right here.

 Social Media has afforded the public an extremely innovative way of parting with our once loved possessions.
 Like many neighborhoods, my neighborhood has a Facebook page that’s used for a variety of purposes, one of which is selling or trading items that are no longer needed.
 Facebook seems to have groups for everything so I’m sure if you search long enough, you’ll find one suitable.
 There is also a social media site called Nextdoor, which serves a wider geographical audience.
 I’m sure there are others that I haven’t even heard of.